getchip/PocketCHIP-Docs/source/includes/_advanced-build-pd.md

 ## Building and Installing PureData (PD) on CHIP

 PureData is a graphical programming environment, primarily for making audio and multimedia applications.
 This tutorial describes how to build the "vanilla" version of PD.
+This is a very rudimentary version of PD - it does not compile or build the extras objects, such as "bob~" or "expr~".

 ### Get Source
 First, download and un-archive the source from Miller Puckette's website:
 ```